 NB: The course will cover the basic foundation of phylogenomic studies.
 Lectures and lab will build upon this and focus on dissecting the phylogenetic signal in the dataset and detecting possible misleading biases such as long branches and compositional heterogeneity among genes.
 Strategies for thorough sensitivity analyzes in phylogenomic studies will be part of this week.
 Detailed information will follow later.

-The course will be held at Drøbak marine station.
+The course will be held at Drøbak marine station, and accommodation will be provided there.

 Maximum number of participants is 14.